dlwicksell/nodem/README.md

 **NOTE:** The current implementation relies upon the YottaDB and GT.M C call-in interface.
 YottaDB has released a new, lower-level database access API in C, called the SimpleAPI, which provides faster access to the underlying database operations.
-This release now has experimental support for YottaDB's new SimpleAPI for the get, kill, order, and set APIs, if you are using YottaDB r1.20 or newer.
-In this pre-release version, the SimpleAPI support is turned on.
-If you'd like to revert back to the original, and more thoroughly tested, call-in versions of the get, kill, order, and set APIs, you will need to run the try-simple-api script located in the root of the Nodem repository with the -r option.
-If you'd like to turn the SimpleAPI support back on again, run the try-simple-api script with no options, e.g.
+Nodem now supports YottaDB's SimpleAPI for the get, kill, order, and set APIs, if you are using YottaDB r1.20 or newer.
+The SimpleAPI support is turned on by default, falling back to the call-in interface if the SimpleAPI is not available.
+If you'd like to revert back to the original, and more thoroughly tested, call-in versions of the get, kill, order, and set APIs, you will need to run the simple-api script located in the root of the Nodem repository with the -off option.
+If you'd like to turn the SimpleAPI support back on again, run the simple-api script with the -on option, e.g.

     $ cd ~/nodem
-    $ ./try-simple-api -r
+    $ ./simple-api -off
     or
-    $ ./try-simple-api
+    $ ./simple-api -on

 ## Installation ##